eufat/eufat.github.io/about.md

 permalink: /about/
 ---

-I study physics at University of Indonesia and currently working on several projects.
-Also I previously one of team member at UI Robotics Team.
-View my resume [here](/docs/resume.pdf).
+I am a student at Universitas Indonesia and currently working on several projects.
+I interested in designing and building software products.
+For more details, view my résumé [here](/docs/resume.pdf).

-This are random stuff what I do mostly
+This are random stuff what I do most of the time

 -   Listening to vocally sweet [Co-Donguri Shizuku](https://www.youtube.com/watch?v=qryPHGGMCfU) and acoustically natural [Zero Audio Carbo Tenore](https://www.theverge.com/2016/8/29/12688698/zero-audio-carbo-tenore-best-earphones-review).
 -   Drawing with tintin like cartoon style